MircQ/ctgan-application/README.md

 *ctgan-backend* exposes three APIs:

-- */train*,  which trains a model using the given data
+- */train*,  which trains a model using the given data.
+Only .csv files are admitted.
 - */generate*, which generate synthetic data using the previously trained model and download the generated data into a .csv file
-- */evaluate*, which generates an evaluation report given a column and downloads the report in .pdf format
+- */evaluate*, which generates an evaluation report given a column and downloads the report in .pdf format.
+Again, only .csv files are admitted.

 ## Known Issues and Limitations